Reference Class Selection in Similarity-Based Forecasting of Sales Growth

 \section{Data Set}

-In order to find the best predictor variable and appropriate hyper parameters we analyze their historic performance with regards to finding optimal reference classes.\ We use Standard \& Poor's Compustat North America fundamentals annual data\footnote{Downloaded 28 January 2020} from 1950 to 2019 and limit our analysis to US firms excluding companies from the financial and real-estate sector.
+In order to find the best predictor variable and appropriate hyper parameters we analyze their performance on an historic data set with regards to finding optimal reference classes.
+We use Compustat North America fundamentals annual data\footnote{Downloaded 28 January 2020} from 1950 to 2019 by \citet{compustat} and limit our analysis to US firms excluding companies from the financial and real-estate sector.
 Firms without sales information or only one observation are discarded due to our interest in predicting distributions of sales growth.
-We merge this data with stock-exchange information from the CRSP (Center for Research in Security Prices LLC) daily stock\footnote{Downloaded 30 January 2020} of the University of Chicago Booth School of Business.
-All variables collected in US dollar are inflation adjusted to 1982 -- 1984 US dollar using monthly inflation rate data from FRED's (Federal Reserve Economic Data) consumer price index for all urban consumers\footnote{Downloaded 23 January 2020} (all items in US city average) by the Federal Reserve Bank, St. Louis, USA.
+We merge these data with stock-exchange information from the \citet[CRSP,][]{crsp} daily stock\footnote{Downloaded 30 January 2020} of the University of Chicago Booth School of Business.
+All variables collected in US dollar are inflation adjusted to 1982 -- 1984 US dollar using monthly inflation rate data from the consumer price index for all urban consumers\footnote{Downloaded 23 January 2020} (all items in US city average) by the \citet{cpi}.

 The data set consists of 303,628 observations on 21,808 firms with CRSP stock exchange market information on 206,221 observations of 17,099 firms in total.
 The length of the time series of the different firms varies considerably (c.f.
 Figures \ref{fig:tslengthbarplot} and \ref{fig:tslength}) as well as the number of observations per year (c.f.
 Figure \ref{fig:obsperyear}).
 To put this in perspective, there is an influence of survivorship in the data set.
-We focus on one, three, five and 10 year predictions and the survivorship rates are 97.25\% for one year, 89.61\% for three years, 76.12\% for five years and 48.20\% for 10 years.
+Our later backtest focusses on one, three, five and 10 year predictions and the survivorship rates are 97.25\% for one year, 89.61\% for three years, 76.12\% for five years and 48.20\% for 10 years.